Why this Jarpal Queen jeep stands as a symbol of India’s win over Pakistan

 The two Param Vir Chakra awardees were Colonel Hoshiar Singh from the Grenadier Regiment and Second Lieutenant Arun Khetrapal from the Armoured Regiment.

-"It is a 'war trophy' and was shown to VIP guests and was also used during guard of honour for senior officers.
+"It is a 'war trophy' and was shown to VIP guests and was also used during the guard of honour for senior officers.
 It is in great condition and runs very smoothly," said Dhillon, a Sena Medal recipient who was commissioned in the 3 Grenadier Regiment in 1982 and now heads the Indian Institute of Skiing and Mountaineering, Gulmarg, under the Ministry of Tourism.

 He said the 'Jarpal Queen' had gone wherever the Regiment has been stationed.
 Jaipur, Kupwara, Shimla, Poonch, Meerut, Ferozepur... the list is long.